-We announced full data from this Phase 2 clinical trial in April 2018.
+We announced full data from this Phase 2 clinical trial in April 2018 and the data were published in the peer-reviewed journal, Neurology, in 2019.
 The primary endpoint analysis demonstrated efgartigimod to be well-tolerated in all patients, with most treatment emergent adverse events or TEAEs observed characterized as mild (CTCAE Grading 1 and 2).
 No TEAEs severity with CTCAE Grade 3 or higher were reported.
 No clinically significant laboratory, vital signs and/or electrocardiogram findings were observed.
 No laboratory abnormality including albumin similar to the findings cynomolgus monkeys and in clinical trials.
-No TEAE leading to discontinuation, No serious TEAE and no deaths were reported during the trial.
+No TEAE leading to discontinuation, no serious TEAE and no deaths were reported during the trial.
 The observed tolerability profile was consistent with the Phase 1 healthy volunteer trial as well as our Phase 2 clinical trial in ITP.